+Remodeling is a big task that can change the structure, layout and style of your home.
 When you choose a contractor, you’re hiring a new employee for a job.
 You wouldn’t hire the first applicant for a job at your business, so don’t choose your home improvement contractor without narrowing down the best candidates.

 Step 1: Get recommendations

 The first step in finding the right home improvement contractor is to create a list of 10 to 15 local contractors who have the right expertise.
 You’ll gradually narrow down this list to the top contenders and ultimately use it to select your contractor, so it’s best to include more names than you need at this point.

 There are several ways you can compile your starter list:

 - Ask your homeowner friends for recommendations, especially those who have recently had renovations.

 - Search online for the type of service you need in your area.

 - Use social media to ask friends or followers for local referrals.